-Kawarau Jet operates on Lake Wakatipu, the Kawarau River and the lower Shotover River
+KJet operates on Lake Wakatipu, the Kawarau River and the lower Shotover River.

 Skippers Canyon Jet operates on the section of river above where Challenge Rafting begins their whitewater trip.
 You will see different scenery as no jetboat can operate where we raft.

-The minimum weight allowed is 40 kg.
 There is no maximum weight limit; however the person must be able to fit our gear and safety equipment.
-We do have a number of extra large wetsuits but ask that you are physically fit and able to swim
+We do have a number of extra-large wetsuits but ask that you are physically fit and able to swim.

-What’s the chances of falling out the boat?
+What are the chances of falling out the raft?